 - Repeated courses and failed courses will also count towards the cumulative GPA.

-After each semester/payment period, Financial Services will review completion rate, timeframe and GPA for each student enrolled in that semester/payment period.
+After each Spring Semester/payment period, Financial Aid will review completion rate, timeframe and GPA for each student enrolled in that semester/payment period.
 Depending on the student’s status relative to these factors, the student’s progress for financial aid purposes will be determined as follows:

 - Satisfactory Academic Progress – applies to any student who passed the appropriate number of earned hours to attempted hours, has not exceeded the maximum total attempted hours allowed for their program and his/her GPA meets the requirements listed above.

 - Financial Aid Warning – applies to any student who fails to meet the requirements for completion, timeframe and GPA listed above for the semester/payment period.
 A warning letter will be sent at the end of the semester/payment period to the student to indicate why he/she is receiving a warning and what must be done within the next semester/payment period to be back in accordance with the SAP rules.
 If the student fails to meet these requirements, his/her federal, state and institutional financial aid will be suspended for future semesters/payment periods.
 The student must bring his/her hours and/or GPA back into good standing or appeal to regain financial aid eligibility.
 A student cannot have two consecutive semesters/payment periods on warning.

 - Unsatisfactory Academic Progress – applies to a student who has not met the requirements for completion rate, GPA and attempted hours after his/her warning period.
 This student is not eligible for federal, state or institutional financial aid until he/she meets the requirements in each of the three areas listed above or completes and is approved for a SAP Appeal.